jaden-lai/Calorie-Counting-Application/README.md

 ## Instructions for Grader

 - You can generate the first required action related to adding Xs to a Y by clicking corresponding 'add' food/exercise buttons and typing the name and calories of food/exercise
 - You can generate the second required action related to adding Xs to a Y by clicking 'remove' food/exercise buttons and typing name of food/exercise to remove OR reset button to clear both
 - You can locate my visual component by starting the application on the main menu
 - You can save the state of my application by clicking the "Save/Load Profile" button and typing "save"
 - You can reload the state of my application by "Save/Load Profile" button and typing "load"

 ## Phase 4: Task 2

+- Tue Apr 04 21:18:17 PDT 2023
-- banana with 10.0 calories has been added to food list
+- banana with 100.0 calories has been added to food list
+- Tue Apr 04 21:18:17 PDT 2023
 - calorie count updated
+- Tue Apr 04 21:18:21 PDT 2023
+- apple with 200.0 calories has been added to food list
+- Tue Apr 04 21:18:21 PDT 2023
+  -calorie count updated
+- Tue Apr 04 21:18:25 PDT 2023
-- running burning 34.0 calories has been added to the list
+- running burning 120.0 calories has been added to the list
+- Tue Apr 04 21:18:25 PDT 2023
 - calorie count updated
+- Tue Apr 04 21:18:31 PDT 2023
-- avocado with 12.0 calories has been added to food list
+- apple with 200.0 calories has been removed from food list
+- Tue Apr 04 21:18:31 PDT 2023
 - calorie count updated

-- banana with 10.0 calories has been removed from food list
-- calorie count updated
-- food list has been cleared (calories gained set to 0)
-- exercise list has been cleared (calories burned set to 0)
-- calorie count updated
-- calorie count updated
+## Phase 4: Task 3

+Many changes could be made to improve the design of my calorie app project.
+The code in the ExerciseList class and FoodList class are exact replications of one another, the only difference being that one stores foods, and one stores exercise objects.
+The methods are exactly identical otherwise.
+I could improve the design by creating an abstract class to reduce the significant amount of redundant code in each class by extending ExerciseList and FoodList to this class.